shabeer-syed/acesinehrs/_pages/starterguide.md

 * `For example: "11246 (prodcode) - Lofexidine 200 microgram tablets" vs. 11246 (medcode) – At risk violence in the home`

 ## Conversation table of codes requiring prefixes
-* To preserve each code's uniqueness, we have added prefixes to each relevant code list, which affect most data sources coding systems.
+* To preserve each code's uniqueness, we have added prefixes to each relevant code list, which affect most coding systems.
 We list all prefixes for data preparation below.
 * In R or Python, we recommend using the "dplyr::unite" function or "R::paste0()".
-In Stata, use the "Concatenation" function (see Stata documentation).
+In Stata, you can use the "Concatenation" function (see Stata documentation).

 | Data source & Coding system | Prefix added | example |
 | --- | --- | --- |